-For the A (EUR) and R (EUR) unit classes, the Company shall receive a daily all-in fee of 0.94% p.a. of the pro rata value of the Fund's assets, calculated on the basis of the net asset value which is determined every trading day.
+For the A (EUR) and R (EUR) unit classes, the Company shall receive a daily all-in fee of 1.00% p.a. of the pro rata value of the Fund's assets, calculated on the basis of the net asset value which is determined every trading day.
+For the P (EUR), P2 (EUR) and IT2 (EUR) unit classes, the daily all-in fee for managing the Fund shall be 0.61% p.a. of the pro rata value of the Fund, calculated on the basis of the net asset value, which is determined on each trading day.
 The Company may, however, charge a lower all-in fee for one or more unit classes.